idraakk/DevDiaries/README.md

 # DevDiaries
-A Personal Blogging Website developed in Flask, Bootsrap and Flask SQLAlchemy.
+A Personal Blogging Website developed in Flask, Bootstrap and Flask SQLAlchemy.

 ## ** In Progress... **